Lessons from executive coaching:

 As with many personality shortcomings, arrogance can be expressed in subtle or blatant ways and everything in between.
 Some behaviors take time to assess and determine whether they are attributed to arrogance.
 Other behaviors scream arrogance from the outset, leaving no doubt about the nature of the leader’s style.

 Lesser forms of arrogance are disguised as rudeness, inconsideration, disrespect, or coldness.
 Employees subject to subtle arrogance experience ignoring their ideas or requests, being left out of conversations, or having their work redone by someone else.
-These slights signal to the employee that they are not considered acceptable or good enough.
-The leader may be trying to put them in their place or indicate that they need to get on the bandwagon (or perhaps out the door).
+These slights signal the employees that they are unacceptable or good enough.
+The leader may be trying to put them in their place or indicate they need to get on the bandwagon (or perhaps out the door).

 Subtle arrogance can be general and not directed at anyone in particular.
 Small inconsiderations by a leader demonstrate a lack of appreciation—or even acknowledgment—of the value of others.
 Leaders arrogantly devalue their people by Interrupting people as they speak, not returning a greeting, or communicating personal information through technology rather than in person.